AgoraDoc/dita-guide-reuse/out/markdown/video/react-native/get-started.md

     ```

-If your target platform is iOS, you need to do two more steps as described in [Integrate the SDK](get-started.md#)to install the SDK and add support for Swift.
+If your target platform is iOS, you need to do two more steps as described in [Integrate the SDK](get-started.md#) to install the SDK and add support for Swift.